nnhs-se-projects/department-sections-scheduler/README.md

 ## Valid Schedule generation:
 The first part of the algorithm makes teacher/course and classroom/period groups.
 Once this is done, the algorithm will begin a type of tree search as it pairs these groups with each other.
 For example, the group callaghan/CP2 could be paired up with Room 123/Period 3.
 If the scheduler runs into some error where a match is invalid, it will try a few other possibilities.
-If these changes dont fix it either, it'll throw the whole schedule out and start from scratch
+If these changes dont fix it either, it'll throw the whole schedule out and start from scratch.

 ## Scheduling algorithm